devpro/everyday-cheatsheets/docs/odroid.md

 ip link set wlan0 up # doesn't work on my config nmtui

+# Apply configuration change
+sudo netplan apply

+# Check IP
+ip a
+ping google.com

-# If there are any issues, deactivate DHCP and enable it afterwards
+# If there are any issues, enable DHCP and disable it afterwards

 # Look at services
 systemctl list-unit-files | grep enabled